pra-navi/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

+### American Standard Code for Information Interchange (ASCII)

+The American Standard Code for Information Interchange (ASCII) is a character encoding standard that is well understood by computers. <br>
+In ASCII ordering, uppercase letters come before lowercase letters (<code>A</code> comes before <code>a</code>), unlike in alphabetical ordering where case does not matter. <br>

+Example: After a `listTag` command, `Finale` tag is listed before `finale` in the command result.

+For more information, see <a href='https://en.wikipedia.org/wiki/ASCII' rel='noopener noreferrer' target='_blank'>ASCII</a> on Wikipedia.

 ### Command Line Interface

 A text-based interface used to interact with a computer or software by entering commands into a terminal or command prompt.